 Current Research and Scholarly Interests

-I am interested in human land use and its interactions with soils and vegetation.
+I am interested in ecosystem responses to disturbance and the interactions between vegetation, soils, and people.
 My general research goal is to address ecological questions related to land use to help humans participate in healthy ecosystems.
 Currently, I study the long-term effects of tree-planting and plantation forestry on soil nutrients and plant productivity.
 My research focuses on the extreme case of eucalyptus plantations in Southeastern Brazil, where rapid tree growth yields efficient pulp and paper production and potential bioenergy feedstock, as well as concerns about depletion of water and nutrients from the soil.
-I combine remote sensing, soil chemistry, and statistical techniques to address these concerns at large spatial and temporal scales, as well as at the plot level.
+I combine remote sensing, soil chemistry, and statistical techniques to assess aspects of plantation sustainability from the plot scale to an entire region.

 A global meta-analysis of soil phosphorus dynamics after afforestation